wolberine/docs/markdown/guide/connect/device-management.md

 Different devices can have different plans or zones.
 You can change the plan of an existing device by contacting Hologram support from the dashboard.

+### Usage data

+The [usage page](https://dashboard.hologram.io/devices/usages) in the dashboard contains several reports and visualizations of your device activity:

+{{{ image src="/wp-content/uploads/2017/01/Screen-Shot-2017-01-05-at-2.55.53-PM.png"
+    alt="Usage page" }}}

+From this page, you can view data usage on a per-device basis as well as aggregated across your account.
+You can also download CSV usage reports.

 ### Billing

 The billing period for a data plan is 30 days, beginning from the time of